Maelstrom8/Malignance/Documentation/FAQ.md

 # Frequently Asked Questions

-## Q: When are you going to make a list of commonly asked questions?
+## Q: Is the FAQ going to be updated to include frequently asked questions?

-> ..Hard to say, because the most commonly asked question(s) are covered on the readme
+> A: Unlikely because the readme covers most of what I care to explain